Multiple-time Quantum Imaginary Time Evolution: Supplementary material

 \subsection{Comparison with similar work}

 We provide here (FIG. \ref{fig:row1} and FIG. \ref{fig:row2}) comparative results of the MT-QITE algorithm with respect to similar work.
-In particular, the Step-Merged QITE algorithm (smQITE) as described in \cite{gomes_2020}, and the more recent Adaptive-Time-Compressed QITE (ACQ) presented in \cite{melendez_2025}.
-Both approaches propose a reduction in circuit depth and / or computational cost at the expense of losing some accuracy.
+In particular, the Step-Merged QITE algorithm (smQITE) as described in \cite{gomes_2020}, the more recent Adaptive-Time-Compressed QITE (ACQ) presented in \cite{melendez_2025} and the original QITE \cite{motta_2020}.
+Both ACQ and MT-QITE are deterministic as QITE, and in addition they allow a reduced measurement budget along with improved fidelity while providing time step optimization natively.
 We provide simulations on 6 qubits for the Heisenberg model for a symmetric two-term partition and without partitioning, benchmarking fidelity vs Trotter step, circuit depth and required measurements to solve the QITE linear systems, the bottleneck of all these algorithms when it comes to scaling.
-MT-QITE is only beaten in depth by smQITE but for very moderate accuracies.
+ACQ and MT-QITE outperform smQITE and QITE in fidelity and measurement count, whereas smQITE provides extraordinarily shallow circuits at the expense of compromising fidelity.
+ACQ and MT-QITE have similar performance and present slight advantages compared to each other depending on the setting, but crucially, MT-QITE is parallelizable.